92bondstreet/top-chef/README.md

 Some things to do:

-1. scrape list of French starred restaurants
+1. scrape list of France located starred restaurants
 1. store the list into JSON file, nosql database (like redis, mongodb...)
 1. create a node module that return the list